ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 ### 5.3 Check Sum(components) and Predictive Value (Stage 4)

-Stage 4 is where we check the sum of the components and the predictive value.
+Stage 4 is where we check the sum of the components and the predictive value to determine whether there is a difference that may require correction.

-The initial part requires us to see if the following is true
+The initial part requires us determine the absolute difference between the total and sum of the components.

 ```
     |y_{total, predictive} - y_{derived}| = x_{absolute}.
 ```

-If this is the case then we store the absolute difference for use in the output.
+Note: The computed absolute difference needs to be available so that it can be output when results are returned.

 We now determine if